kamil5b/knnGo/README.md

 ```

 ## distance.go functions
-Functions in this file containing the metric distances that can be used in this package,
+Functions in this file containing the metric distances that can be used in this package, it return an array of KNNData that each data containing the result of the distances.

 ### func [EuclideanDistance](#euclidean-distance)
 ```Go